 Although you’ll be coming to Chamonix with your university, through this program you’ll get to discover many new experiences: you’ll meet new people, explore new mountains and hike on new trails, stay in an Alpine mountain hut, and experience a different culture.

 Students learn about the history of Chamonix before heading out for fieldwork © CREA Mont-Blanc

 What we offer

 In summer 2018, CREA Mont-Blanc started offering an academic study abroad program focused on the effects of climate change on mountain ecosystems for English-speaking university students.
-For each trip, CREA Mont-Blanc partners with US-based universities to design highly adaptable programs that best fit the needs of their students.
-Over the course of one to two weeks, students will have the opportunity to discover CREA Mont-Blanc’s research, learn about the functioning of alpine ecosystems and ‘get their hands dirty’ learning methodology, carrying out field work and data analysis.
+For each trip, CREA Mont-Blanc partners with universities to design highly adaptable programs that best fit the needs of their students.
+Over the course of one to two weeks, students get the opportunity to discover CREA Mont-Blanc’s research, learn about the functioning of alpine ecosystems and ‘get their hands dirty’ learning methodology, carrying out field work and data analysis.

 This program exists against the backdrop of CREA Mont-Blanc’s 24-year experience of studying mountain environments and climate change in the Mont Blanc massif.
 An organization that puts an emphasis on collaboration and interdisciplinary studies, we combine long-term ecology, climatology and glaciology data to help get a global picture of how alpine ecosystems are reacting to environmental changes.
 When you participate in one of CREA Mont-Blanc’s citizen science programs, the data you collect will be added to our innovative, participatory and interactive online database, the Mont Blanc Atlas and contribute to our scientific publications.
-We make these data and analyses open and available to the public with the goal of raising public awareness, promoting the use of scientific data in the creation of land management strategies and public policy, and allowing collaborators to access data for their own research.
+We make these data and analyses open source and available to the public with the goal of raising public awareness, promoting the use of scientific data in the creation of land management strategies and public policy, and allowing collaborators to access data for their own research.

 Day to day

-What will I actually do on a Climate Science in Chamonix trip?
+What will students actually do on a Climate Science in Chamonix trip?
 While activities vary depending on the focus of the course and the season, here are two examples of a “typical” day in the life of a trip participant.